JanneMattila/some-questions-and-some-answers/q&a/app_service_and_authentication.md

 Above definition is for Microsoft Graph and `User.Read` API permission, which enables `Sign in and read user profile` access.

+Here's example script how you can automate the above:

 ```powershell
 $appServiceName="authdemo000001"